php-ago/php-ago.github.io/docs/versions/v4/what-is-ago.md

 ---

 # What is Ago?
+**Ago** is a Zero-Dependency PHP library that provides a simple and intuitive way to format dates and times into a human-readable "n time ago" format.
+Whether it's `1 hour ago`, `2 days ago`, or `Just now`, this library makes it simple to provide localized, human-readable date formatting.

+You can read our [Usage Guide](/v4/usage-guide) to learn how to use **Ago** in your projects.

 ## Why Choose This Library?
 You might be wondering why you should use this library over others.
 Here are a few reasons why it stands out: